 A fixed spread is the simplest type of forex commission to understand.
 The broker quotes a bid and ask price for a currency pair, and its commission is the difference between those two prices.
 For example, if the EUR/USD bid price is 1.1050 and the ask price is 1.1051, the spread would be 1 pip and the broker’s commission would be $0.10 (1 pip x $0.10 per pip).

 A variable spread is similar to a fixed spread, but the bid and ask prices can vary depending on market conditions.
-For example, if the EUR/GBP bid price is 0.8590 and the ask price is 0.8591 in normal market conditions, but spikes to 0.8650 and 0.8660 during a period of high volatility, the spread would be 10 pips and the broker’s commission would be $1 (10 pips x $0.10 per pip).
+Lets look at the EUR/GBP, and say the bid price is 0.8590 and the ask price is 0.8591 in normal market conditions.
+The bid and ask prices spike to 0.8650 and 0.8660 respectively during a period of high volatility.
+This means the spread would be 10 pips and the broker’s commission would be $1 (10 pips x $0.10 per pip).

 The third type of forex commission is based on a percentage of the total trade value.
 For example, if you’re buying €100,000 worth of EUR/USD at 1.1000 with a 0.1% commission rate, then your broker’s commission would be €100 (100,000 euros x 0.001).